Home

 Our writing is a code in which our speech is broken down into individual sounds and represented by letters.
 Phonics teaches the correspondence between these letters and the sounds they represent.
 Children are taught to look at the individual or groups of letters, recognise the sounds and blend them together to form a fluent word.

-There are several approaches to teaching phonics which vary according to how the letter-sound combinations are represented to your child and how your child decodes unknown words.
+There are several approaches to teaching how to read with phonics which vary according to how the letter-sound combinations are represented to your child and how your child decodes unknown words.

 In Analytic Phonics children are taught to look initially at the whole word and then break it down to compare parts of the word to letter-sound relationships they have come across in previously learned words.
 Similarly spelt words are learnt together in rhyming groups called word families.